avalcarcel9/aliviateR/README.md

 ```

 You’ll need to specify the path to your package.
 By default the
 credentials are NULL.
-This arguement is passed to
+This argument is passed to
 `devtools::usethis::use_git()` so check our their documentation for more
 info though `NULL` should still run.
 I set it to something special
 `credentials = alval` for a specialized path to my credentials.
 The